MacMeDan/macmedan.github.io/_posts/2016-11-20-JSQMessagesViewController-Swift-3.markdown

 ---
 layout: post
-title:  "Minimal JSQMessagesViewController Using Swift 3"
+title:  "JSQMessagesViewController Swift 3"
 date:   2016-11-20 16:46:28 -0600
 categories: jekyll update
 ---

-I actively contribute to JSQMessagesViewController an Open Source Project that makes it super easy to get a "iMessages" like feature into your app.
-I like to keep up on the questions on [stackoverflow][stackoverflow] in regard to this.
+I actively contribute to JSQMessagesViewController, an Open Source Project, that makes it super easy to get a "iMessages" like feature into any app.
 Often the first step is the hardest.
-Many users have different levels of experience, education and understanding and Since I am a Swift Nut we'll explore implementing it in Swift.
+Many users have different levels of experience, education and understanding and since I am a Swift Nut we'll explore implementing it in Swift.

 So I will outline the minimum you have to do to get this up and running. 🏃

 <h4>Step 1.
 Create Your project.</h4>
-I am not going to go into much detail about this.
 Open Xcode.
-Go to File -> New Project.
+ - Go to File -> New Project.
-Select single view application.
+ - Select single view application.
-Give your project a name and save.
+ - Give your project a name and save.

 <h4>Step 2.
 Cocoapods to your computer</h4>

 [Cocoapods][cocoapods] is a dependency manager for Swift and Objective-C Cocoa projects.
 It has over 25 thousand libraries and is used in over 1.2 million apps.

-To install `cocoapods` open up `terminal` you can use the "SpotLite" Shortcut which is `Command + SpaceBar` and then type `Terminal` or just open it from finder -> `/Applications/Utilities/Terminal.app` simply type this command in and [cocoapods][cocoapods] will be installed
+To install `cocoapods` open up `terminal`
+`Command + SpaceBar` will open SpotLight. type `Terminal` or use finder -> `/Applications/Utilities/Terminal.app` exicute this command in your terminal window and [cocoapods][cocoapods] will be installed
 {% highlight linenos %}
  sudo gem install cocoapods
 {% endhighlight %}

 Once this has complete you need to navigate to your project's directory(folder).
-You can open Folders by using the command `cd path/to/file` and you can back out of folders with the command `..` but instead of navigating one folder at a time let's just open terminal type `cd ` and then drag our project from the finder window onto the terminal window.
-This will print out the path to the project for us.
+You can open Folders by using the command `cd` followed by the `path/to/file` and you can move up a folder with the `..` command.
+To quickly open a folder in terminal type `cd` and then drag the file from finder to the terminal window.
+This will insert the path to the file for us.
 Hit enter and you are now at your project's base directory.

 <h4>Step 3.
 Adding cocoapods to your project</h4>
-Now that you are at your base directory just type
+Run command
 {% highlight linenos %}
 pod init
 {% endhighlight %}

 This creates a podfile for you.
-This is where you can manage `pods` that you incorporate in your app.
+This is where you can manage `pods` that you want to incorporate in your app.
 Open this file up in your favorite text editor.
 <h4>Step 4.
 Adding JSQMessagesViewController to your project</h4>
 This is the bear minimum you need to have in your podfile.